About Boston College

 The University reserves the right to correct typographical errors or to adjust the Tuition and Fees schedule at any time it deems necessary.

 The Trustees of Boston College reserve the right to change the tuition rates and to make additional charges within the University whenever such action is deemed necessary.

 Boston College will offer all students who are required to enroll in the BC insurance plan the option of participating in the plan offered at the University or submitting a waiver if they have other comparable insurance.
-The details of the University's insurance plan are available on the web at www.bc.edu/medinsurance.
+The details of the University’s insurance plan are available at www.bc.edu/medinsurance.

-Domestic students may waive the BC insurance plan by completing the electronic waiver form on the University Portal.
+Domestic students may waive the BC insurance plan by completing the electronic waiver form through their Agora Portal at portal.bc.edu.
 Students under the age of 18 are required to submit a written waiver form with the signature of their parent/guardian.
 This form is available for download at www.bc.edu/ssforms.
-The waiver must be completed and submitted by September 12, 2014, for the fall semester and by January 23, 2015, for the spring semester.
+The waiver must be completed and submitted by September 12, 2014, for the fall semester and by January 23, 2015, for spring semester.
 Students who do not complete a waiver by the due dates will be enrolled and billed for the BC plan.

 International students are not permitted to submit waivers and are required to participate in the BC plan.